-Four hours lecture and One hour laboratory TBA per week.
-Pass/No Pass/Letter Grade Option

-UC/CSU, AA GE, CSU GE, IGETC, CAN FREN 8
+Four hours lecture per week.
+Pass/No Pass/Letter Grade Option UC/CSU, AA GE, CSU GE, IGETC

 Prerequisite: FREN 102 C with a grade of "C" or two years of high school French with an average grade of "C" or better.
 The course emphasizes the acquisition of contextualized vocabulary and grammatical information to develop speaking, reading and writing skills.
 New cultural, historic and literary material is introduced through lectures, films, Internet sites, reading and writing assignments.
 The course is conducted in French.